 One thing that can prevent you from achieving your potential on test day is perfectionism.
 Many lawyers and prospective law students tend to aim for perfection because they want to push themselves and be the best they can be.
 Honestly, it is a laudable goal and pursuit.
 However, this could actually hurt you on test day.

 I know this from personal experience taking the test.
-If you stubbornly try to finish every question and end up getting stuck on a tough question, you could drain a ton of time on one question, passage, or game when each question is still only worth one point.
-If you spend 6 minutes on one tough question, you may get that point, but at the expense of giving yourself a decent shot at five to six low-difficulty questions or two to three other tough questions.
-This is even worse on logic games and reading comp, where using that much time on one question could cost you the ability to tackle a game or passage altogether.
+If you stubbornly try to finish every question and end up getting stuck on a tough question, you could drain a ton of time on one question or passage when each question is still only worth one point.
+If you spend six minutes on one tough question, you may get that point, but at the expense of giving yourself a decent shot at five to six low-difficulty questions or two to three other tough questions.
+This is even worse on Reading Comprehension, where using that much time on one question could cost you the ability to tackle a game or passage altogether.

 Being ok with an imperfect understanding of arguments or passages, educated guesses, and playing the odds on those really tough questions is a key part of succeeding on test day.
 Just remind yourself that each question is only one point.
 Any time investment could give you more than one point on other questions!

 P.S.
 Decided to reschedule your June LSAT?
-Or simply getting familiar with the test before your test date later this year?
+Or simply getting familiar with the LSAT before your test date later this year?
 We can help maximize your prep time!

 Schedule a free consultation with our Student Success Team to help you find the best LSAT course to meet your scheduling needs and score goals.